 Aprés ski is non existent at the resort or the hotels there and there’s not much else to do at all – come for the powder.

-More Akita region properties can be found on booking.com – like at kukonadate, which works traveling between Tazawako and Ani for example.
+More Akita region properties can be found on booking.com – like at Kukonadate, which works well if traveling between Tazawako and Ani for example.

 Where is Ani Ski Resort?